Columbus Circle: 1990s and 2000s renovation

 By the late 20th century, it was regarded as one of the most inhospitable of the city's major intersections, as the interior circle was being used for motorcycle parking, and the circle as a whole was hard for pedestrians to cross.
 In 1979, noted architecture critic Paul Goldberger said that the intersection was "a chaotic jumble of streets that can be crossed in about 50 different ways—all of them wrong."
-In 1987, the city awarded a $20 million contract to Olin Partnership and Vollmer Associates to create a new design for the circle.
+The next year, landscape architect Laurie Olin was hired to devise plans for the circle.
+In 1987, the city awarded a $20 million contract to Olin Partnership and Vollmer Associates to create a new design.

 The circle was refurbished in 1991–1992 as part of the 500th-anniversary celebration of Columbus's arrival in the Americas.
-In 1998, as a result of the study, the circular-traffic plan was reinstated, with all traffic going around the circle in a counterclockwise direction.
+In 1998, as a result of the study, the circular-traffic plan was reinstated, with all traffic going around the circle counterclockwise.
 The center of the circle was planned for further renovations, with a proposed park 200 ft across.
 The design for a full renovation of the circle was finalized in 2001.
 The project started in 2003, and was completed in 2005.
 It included a new water fountain by Water Entertainment Technologies, who also designed the Fountains of Bellagio; benches made of ipe wood; and plantings encircling the monument.
 The fountain, the main part of the reconstructed circle, contains 99 jets that periodically change in force and speed, with effects ranging between "swollen river, a rushing brook, a driving rain or a gentle shower".
+Three pathways extend southeast (directly along Central Park South), southwest, and north at 120-degree angles to each other.
 The inner circle is about 36000 sqft, while the outer circle is around 148000 sqft.
+Bollards and trees were placed on the outer sidewalk.
 The redesign was the recipient of the 2006 American Society of Landscape Architects' General Design Award Of Honor.
 In 2007 Columbus Circle was awarded the Rudy Bruner Award for Urban Excellence silver medal.